prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 The Statement of defence shall contain:

-- (a) the names of the defendant and of the defendant ’s representative;
+   (a) the names of the defendant and of the defendant ’s representative;

-- (b) postal and electronic addresses for service on the defendant and the names and addresses of the persons authorised to accept service;
+   (b) postal and electronic addresses for service on the defendant and the names and addresses of the persons authorised to accept service;

-- (c) the action number of the file;
+   (c) the action number of the file;

-- (d) an indication whether the defe ndant has lodged a Preliminary objection [Rule 19];
+   (d) an indication whether the defe ndant has lodged a Preliminary objection [Rule 19];

-- (e) an indication of the facts relied on, including any challenge to the facts relied on by the claimant;
+   (e) an indication of the facts relied on, including any challenge to the facts relied on by the claimant;

-- (f) the evidence relied on [Rule 170.1], where available, and an indication of any further evidence which will be offered in support;
+   (f) the evidence relied on [Rule 170.1], where available, and an indication of any further evidence which will be offered in support;

-- (g) the reasons why the action shall fail, arguments of law and any argument arising from the provisions of Article 28 of the Agreement and where appropriate any challenge to the claimant ’s proposed claim interpretation;
+   (g) the reasons why the action shall fail, arguments of law and any argument arising from the provisions of Article 28 of the Agreement and where appropriate any challenge to the claimant ’s proposed claim interpretation;

-- (h) an indication of any order the defendant will seek in respect of the infringement action during the interim procedure [Rule 104(e)];
+   (h) an indication of any order the defendant will seek in respect of the infringement action during the interim procedure [Rule 104(e)];

-- (i) a statement whether the defendant disputes the claimant’s assessment of the value of the infringement action and the grounds for such dispute; and
+   (i) a statement whether the defendant disputes the claimant’s assessment of the value of the infringement action and the grounds for such dispute; and

-- (j) a list of the documents, including any witness statements, referred to in the Statement of defence together with any request that all or part of any such document need not be translated and/or a ny request pursuant to Rule 262.2 or Rule 262A.
+   (j) a list of the documents, including any witness statements, referred to in the Statement of defence together with any request that all or part of any such document need not be translated and/or a ny request pursuant to Rule 262.2 or Rule 262A.
 Rule 13.2 and .3 shall apply mutatis mutandis.

 ###### Rule 25 - Counterclaim for revocation

 1. If the Statement of defence includes an assertion that the patent alleged to be infringed is invalid the Statement of d efence shall include a Counterclaim against the proprietor of the patent for revocation of said patent in accordance with Rule 42.
 The Counterclaim for revocation shall contain:

-	- (a) an indication of the extent to which revocation of the patent is requested ;
+   (a) an indication of the extent to which revocation of the patent is requested;

-	- (b) one or more grounds for revocation, which shall as far as possible be supported by arguments of law, and where appropriate an explanation of the defendant’s proposed claim construction ;
+   (b) one or more grounds for revocation, which shall as far as possible be supported by arguments of law, and where appropriate an explanation of the defendant’s proposed claim construction;

-	- (c) an indication of the facts relied on ;
+   (c) an indication of the facts relied on;

-	- (d) the evidence relied on, where available, and an indication of any further evidence which will be offered in support ;
+   (d) the evidence relied on, where available, and an indication of any further evidence which will be offered in support;

-	- (e) an indication of any order the defendant will seek during the interim procedure [Rule 104(e)] ;
+   (e) an indication of any order the defendant will seek during the interim procedure [Rule 104(e)];

-	- (f) a statement of his position, if any, on the options provided for in Article  33(3) of the Agreement and Rule 37.4;
+   (f) a statement of his position, if any, on the options provided for in Article  33(3) of the Agreement and Rule 37.4;

-	- (g) a list of the documents, including any witness statements, referred to in the Counterclaim for revocation together with any request that all or part of any such documents need no t be translated and/or any request pursuant to Rule 262.2 or Rule 262A.
-Rule 13.2 and .3 shall apply mutatis mutandis ; and
+   (g) a list of the documents, including any witness statements, referred to in the Counterclaim for revocation together with any request that all or part of any such documents need no t be translated and/or any request pursuant to Rule 262.2 or Rule 262A.
+Rule 13.2 and .3 shall apply mutatis mutandis;and

-	- (h) insofar as the proprietor of the patent is not claimant in the infringement proceedings, the information required by Rule 13.1(b ) and (d) in respect of said proprietor.
+   (h) insofar as the proprietor of the patent is not claimant in the infringement proceedings, the information required by Rule 13.1(b ) and (d) in respect of said proprietor.

 2. Where the claimant is not the proprietor or not the only proprietor of the patent concerned, the Registry shall as soon as practicable serve a copy of the Counterclaim for revocation on the relevant proprietor in accordance with Rule 13.1(e) and shall supply a copy of each document referred to in paragraph  1(h).
 Rule 271 shall apply mutatis mutan dis.
 The proprietor in question shall become a party to the revocation proceedings and shall be treated as defendant in all subsequent proceedings.
 The proprietor shall provide details pursuant to Rule 13.1(e) if not already provided by the claimant.